tlh45342/hcache/README.md

 # hcache

-This will be fore my historical cache
+This will be my tool manage/cache hstorical data

+# NOTE: